 I don’t know that they hooked them into the new subsections but anyway, that’s neither here nor there.

 Moving on to another topic, if that’s okay.
-I always look for in the appellate nerds that we are, usually I bail out always like to refer to as the Texas Appellate Lawyer and One Act, there always seems to be some legislation that gives us something to chew on.
-That bill, this session, HB 19 is the bill dealing with civil actions involving commercial motor vehicle accidents.
-That’s one of the tort reform bills, if you want to put a label on it other than what I called it, that generated a lot of interest by the plaintiff’s bar and the defense bar especially if you’re handling trucking cases.
+I always look for, in the appellate nerds that we are, usually I bail out always like to refer to as the Texas Appellate Lawyer and One Act, there always seems to be some legislation that gives us something to chew on.
+That bill, this session, HB 19, which is the bill dealing with civil actions involving commercial motor vehicle accidents.
+That was one of the tort reform bills, if you want to put a label on it ,other than what I called it, that generated a lot of interest by the plaintiff’s bar and the defense bar especially if you’re handling trucking cases.

 Every time I read that bill, I see something new in there and I see something different and I have more questions that come to mind in terms of how those cases are going to be tried.
 I don’t handle a lot of commercial motor vehicle accident cases.
 I’ve had a couple but I don’t roll around in the details of those types of cases as much as I probably will now so I can figure this thing out.
 Essentially what that bill does is there’s a lot of detail in the bill but it creates another bifurcated trial system.